bushshrub/crowdmark-splitter-py/README.md

 ## Setup
 Make sure you have poetry installed.
 Then run `poetry install` to install it.
+If you do not wish to install poetry, simply run `pip install pypdf`.

 ## Example usage